 “You have 90 days to make my horse perfectly broke to ride, with walk, trot, canter transitions, leg-yield, open gates, go down the trail and be absolutely safe for my 3yr. old child to crawl under.
 And by the way, could you teach ‘em how to rear, bow and that there Spanish Walk while you’re at it?”

 “Suuuure, no problem.
-Want a cherry on top?”
+I bet you wanna cherry on top, too, right?”
 (Also, muttered under breath or in head because owners tend to take offence at trainer humor.
 LOL)